 (Bajau Laut: colloquially ‘sea gypsies’, see here.)

 These indigenous peoples have been residents of this area for a millennium.
 Here are pictures of a Baja Laut boat and a village.
 In some cases, they are obvious victims of blast fishing, which ruins the environment they use for fishing.
 Some of the Baja people oppose and some use fish blasting.
 Due to pressure of tourism, much from China, the stock of fish is being rapidly depleted.
-A fuller understanding of their culture is available at this 26-minute video.

 The “Stop Fish Bombing” coalition has been involved with several governments in the Coral Triangle, including Indonesia, East Timor, Malaysia, and Hong Kong.
 Additionally, they have participated in US Navy Civilian-Military Security Conventions and are in contact with the US Department of State.
 In Malaysia, several initiatives to protect the ocean and to use our methods to fight against the blasters are under discussion, including taxing tourism to pay for the BlastSpotter installation and operations.
 But financing remains the primary obstacle to beginning actual projects.